MS is most often diagnosed between the ages of 20-40, the age at which many people may be thinking of starting, or extending, their family.

-A woman with MS is less likely to have a relapse during pregnancy, although the risk of relapse increases in the six months after the birth.
+If you have MS you are no more likely to experience a miscarriage or birth defects in your baby than a woman who does not have MS. If you have relapsing remitting MS, you are less likely to have a relapse during pregnancy, although the risk of relapse does increase in the six months after the birth of your baby.
 This is thought to be due to changes in the levels of hormones, particularly oestrogen, during and after pregnancy.

 After the period of higher risk following the birth, the number of relapses will remain around the same as it would have been if you had not been pregnant.
 Despite the fluctuation in the relapse rate, research has shown that pregnancy has no adverse effect on multiple sclerosis in the long-term and that it does not influence the risk of secondary progression in MS.

 There is not enough data on pregnancy in women with progressive MS to give an accurate indication of its effect on this type of multiple sclerosis.